LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

 This operating agreement may be amended with the consent or abstention vote of 3/4 of the Class A and B members.

 ### **Article XVI: Governing Law**
-This operating agreement shall be governed by and construed in accordance with the laws of the State of Missouri.
+This operating agreement shall be governed by and construed in accordance with the laws of the State of Arkansas.

 ### **Article XVII: Members**
 The following is a list of LLC members.
 The board of managers shall maintain a historical record of all past members and transfers of membership interests.
 The member list shall include capital contributions along with pertinent details of each item - form, description, value, date, depreciation, liabilities, etc.